巧虎 Qiaohu / Ciaohu Chinese Kids Show and Magazine Review

 - 中年級 3rd-5th grade

-巧虎 Qiaohu / Ciaohu workbooks are interactive!
+巧虎 Ciaohu magazines are interactive

-巧虎 Qiaohu / Ciaohu teaches manners and more
+巧虎 Ciaohu teaches manners and more

 Explore this: Chinese Books for Kids Organized by Type and Level

-巧虎 Qiaohu / Ciaohu sings and dances!
+巧虎 Ciaohu sings and dances

-巧虎 Qiaohu / Ciaohu teaches traditional Chinese characters
+巧虎 Ciaohu teaches traditional Chinese characters

-Since the Chinese workbooks correspond with DVD dialogue and subtitles, children can follow along with the DVD.
+Since the Chinese words in the Ciaohu magazines match the dialogue and subtitles in each show, children can follow along with the DVD.
 Also, Chinese song lyrics are provided in the workbooks.
-In the video below, my daughter is excited about reading Chinese in the 巧虎 (Qiaohu / Ciaohu) workbooks!

 幼幼版 Yoyo edition and 快樂版 Happy edition toys